aws-samples/shopfloor-connectivity/docs/targets/nats.md

 ---
 ### NKeyFile
-Pathname of a file containing the NKEY.
+Specifies the location of a file containing an Ed25519-based NKey for secure authentication.

-NATS NKeys are a public-key signature system based on Ed25519 that provides strong authentication and identity management.
-They allow secure authentication between NATS clients and servers using public/private key pairs.
+Enables public-key-based authentication between the client and NATS server using the NKey system.

 **Type**: String